ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > **Note**
-If you need help with the prerequisites, go to the [Prereq Step by Step Directions](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md)
+If you need help with the pre-requisites, go to the [Prereq Step by Step Directions](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md)

 ## Project Components